 Heather C. McGhee joined Demos in 2002 and served as its president from 2014 through June, 2018.
-A recognized thought leader on the national stage, McGhee is now a Distinguished Senior Fellow, advancing the vision of an equal say and an equal chance through her writing, public speaking and media appearances.
+A recognized thought leader on the national stage, McGhee is now a Trustee Emeritus on the Demos Board.

 McGhee's first book, The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together, is now available for pre-order.
 She will host two original podcasts in 2020-21.
 She serves as a contributor to NBC News and frequently appears on shows such Meet the Press.
 Her opinions, writing and research have appeared in numerous outlets, including The Washington Post, New York Times, the Wall Street Journal, USA Today, Politico and National Public Radio.
 She has received the United Auto Worker's Owen Beiber Social Change Award, New York University’s McSilver Award for Leaders in the Fight Against Poverty, and Citizen Action of New York’s Progressive Leadership Award.